-The 2006 Sacagawea Dollar was produced by the United States Mint in options only available to coin collectors.
+The 2006 Sacagawea Dollar (Buy on eBay) was produced by the United States Mint in options only available to coin collectors.
 The golden dollar coins had not been produced for regular circulation since 2001.
 Rather, the coins were sold within numismatic bags and rolls and included in the annual Proof Set and Uncircualted Mint Set.

 Starting on February 15, the US Mint offered 25-coin rolls of the 2006 Sacagawea Dollars from either the Philadelphia or Denver Mint for $35.50 per roll.
 Bags containing 250 coins were also offered from each mint, priced at $347.00 per bag.
 The coins included in these options carried a business strike finish, as used for circulating coins.